elehcimd/mltraq/mkdocs/tutorial/reloading-experiments.md

 MLTRAQ stores experiments in plain SQL tables in two types of tables:

 * Table `experiments`: Fixed name and schema, each row represents an experiment, it stores the serialized value of dictionary `experiment.fields` in the `fields` column;
-* Table `e_name`: It represents the tracking data for runs of expriment `name`, each row represents a distinct run.
+* Table `e_name`: It represents the tracking data for runs of expriment named `name`, each row represents a distinct run.
 It stores the `run.fields` values as a set of columns whose names are its dictionary keys, making it easily accessible from SQL.

 !!!
 Important
     The serialization of `experiment.fields` and `run.fields` supports a wide range of object types: `dict`, `list`, `tuple`, `string`, `int`, `float`, `bool`, `pandas.Series`, `pandas.DataFrame`, `numpy.ndarray`, and `datetime64[ns]`.
-    This is a powerful feature that enables a series of very important use cases, such as the decoupling of the generation of ML predictions from their evaluation.
+    This is a powerful feature that enables a series of very important use cases, such as the decoupling of the generation of ML predictions from their evaluation in separate pipelines.

 In the next example, we demonstrate the decoupling of simulations from their evaluation: step `toss_coins` is executed once and the outcomes are persisted to database.
 The evaluation of the error metric is then executed on a copy of the experiment loaded from the database in the `metrics` step.